 The tales from my father I had collected over time, gorging myself on them over and over until China had become a world almost entirely constructed in my imagination.
 When he died, I grasped those memories even tighter, desperate to seek out these corners of the world that he treasured so.

-Home of the forbidden city, the Great Wall and endless blossom gardens, temples and tea houses.
+Home to some of China’s most famous landmarks: the forbidden city, the Great Wall and endless blossom gardens, temples and tea houses.
 A gentle gateway into the cultures of the far East.
 Yet Beijing was, as I found all of China, nothing as I had expected.

 My entrance was uneventful, I braced for public transport chaos, yet the trip through the metro system and into the hive of Beijing was remarkably simple.
 The city itself was not the throbbing hum of relentless crowds and mind-boggling skyscrapers, and many of the inner city suburbs provided a tranquil space to stroll, uninterrupted, along the magnificent walls, structures and ancient housing of the gentle tree lined streets.